-Please note that this product can only be administrated if you have an online VTS Standard Subscription or a local VTS version from 8.15.01 or higher.
+Please note that this product can only be administrated if you have an online VTS Basic Subscription or a local VTS version from 8.15.01 or higher.

 Field of Application+

 Measures the level and structure of the intelligence in accordance with the Cattell-Horn-Carroll (CHC) model, on the basis of five ability factors (fluid intelligence, crystallized intelligence, quantitative thinking, visual processing and long-term memory).
 This modular test provides both a quick global overview of intelligence level and a nuanced and detailed assessment.
 It is used in decision-oriented psychological assessment, enabling specific issues to be clarified accurately and economically.
 INSBAT-2 is mainly used in the Job & Career areas as well as in academic testing.

 Two test forms are available.
 They differ regarding their subtest selection and presentation.

 The standard form S1 consists of twelve subtests and is suitable for comprehensive measurement of performance.
 To ensure test security, this test form (S1) is only intended for administration under supervision.

 The screening form S2 consists of three subtests – Figural Inductive Reasoning, Verbal Fluency, and Mathematical Flexibility – and can be used for testing without supervision.

 Both test forms can be administered adaptively or randomized.